Martin J. Kelly, PhD

 Program in Molecular & Cellular Biosciences

 Background & Education

 Ph.D., University of Texas Southwestern Medical School, 1976

 In collaboration with Drs.
-Oline Ronnekleiv and Tom Scanlan in the Department, we have developed a new non-steroidal compound that mimics the actions of estrogen in POMC neurons called STX.
-We have discovered that estrogen acts directly on these neurons via a novel estrogen G protein-coupled receptor to alter their activity.
-This unique membrane-associated estrogen receptor is Gq-coupled to activation of a phospholipase C-protein kinase C-protein kinase A pathway leading to desensitization of m-opioid and GABAB receptors in POMC and GABA neurons.
+Oline Ronnekleiv and Tom Scanlan in the Department, we developed a novel non-steroidal compound, STX that mimics the rapid membrane actions of estradiol in hypothalamic neurons.
+We discovered that STX and estradiol act directly on these neurons via a G protein-coupled receptor to alter their activity.
+This unique membrane-associated estrogen receptor is Gq-coupled to activation of a phospholipase C-protein kinase C-protein kinase A pathway leading to desensitization of μ-opioid and GABAB receptors in POMC neurons, but sensitization of these Gαi,o-coupled receptors in NPY/AgRP neurons.
 We use two different experimental models.
-One model is the female guinea pig whose reproductive cycle mimics that of the human.
-Another model is the transgenic female mouse in which POMC neurons are tagged with green fluorescence protein in order to selectively target these neurons in the brain slice preparation.
-Using these models we are working to identify the phosphorylated target proteins (e.g. K+ channel) that are mediating the desensitized response to µ-opioid and GABAB receptor agonists.
+One model is the female guinea pig whose reproductive cycle mimics that of the human and therefore is ideal for doing whole-animal experiments.
+Another model is the transgenic female mouse in which we can target POMC-Cre and NPY/AgRP-Cre (cells express green fluorescence protein) for whole cell recording and also deliver viral vectors to express channel-rhodopsin for elucidating downstream synaptic targets that are responsive to gonadal and metabolic hormones.

 Martin J. Kelly, Ph.D.